Early detection and screening can save your life.

 Our genetic screening tests over 70 gene variants that can predispose to cancer and tell us about how your body reacts to drugs.
 Importantly, all of these gene variants can be acted upon to help prevent or reduce the risk of the condition.
 Or for the pharmacogenetic genes can help guide drug treatment either now or in the future.

-Your sample is sent to a specialist genetic testing laboratory in Germany.
-The laboratory uses the highest standard of genetic testing called NGS (next generation sequencing).
+We work with two specialist genetic testing laboratories who both registered and highly respected for specialist genetic testing.
+The laboratories uses the highest standard of genetic testing called NGS (next generation sequencing).
 This is the most accurate method.
 Some online DNA testing and family history companies use other methods such ‘genotyping’; this leads to more common false positive and negative results.
 They can be fun and quick to use but are not meant to guide medical decisions or healthcare.

 The Association of British insurers and the British Medical Association have agreed on a set of questions that insurers can ask your GP when you apply for life insurance.
 Your GP will be asked about any medical condition that you have suffered in the past or are currently experiencing that may reduce your life expectancy.
 They are also allowed to ask you and your GP about your family history.
 They are not allowed to ask or request the results of any predictive genetic testing